openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 The payoff for using CAs is having the ability to create chains of trust.
 Chains of trust allow distributed systems to scale without having to reconfigure each node every time the system grows or shrinks.
-With a little more upfront cost and bookkeeping to run a CA the system will greatly decrease the amount of configuration required on each device.
+With a little more upfront cost and bookkeeping to run a CA, the system will greatly decrease the amount of configuration required on each device.

 #### Further Concerns

-Once configured, there are still other concerns need to be taken into account.
-Consider the following list of events that may happen to a CA and it's certificates:
+Once configured, there are still other concerns that need to be taken into account.
+Consider the following list of events that may happen to a CA, and it's certificates:

 - What happens when a certificate expires?
 - How does a system know not to trust a certificate anymore?